emptylight370/sy-format-helper/README.md

 ## Notice

-> Actions may result in unexpected changes.
+> Actions may result in **unexpected changes**.
 Currently, you can undo the previous operation by using the undo key.
 >
+> **Warning**❗:
-> Warning❗: Only the listed features are a little more stable, and the features not listed in the documentation do not guarantee data integrity even if they have an entry.
+> - Only the listed features are a little more stable, and the features not listed in the documentation do not guarantee data integrity even if they have an entry.
+> - Be sure to back up your data, or save your content in a timely manner.
+Mishandling may lead to data loss, although it can be retracted, please use it with caution.

 ## Processable block